n0ne0ther/AlphaSuiteGrok/README.md

 Check out these articles to see how AlphaSuite can be used to develop and test sophisticated trading strategies from scratch:

+*   **[Stop Paying for Stock Screeners.
+Build Your Own for Free with Python](https://medium.com/codex/stop-paying-for-stock-screeners-build-your-own-for-free-with-python-222b52d324b5)**: A comprehensive guide on using AlphaSuite's modular market scanner to build custom screens for any market, moving beyond the limitations of commercial tools.
 *   **[From Backtest to Battle-Ready: A Guide to Preparing a Trading Strategy with AlphaSuite](https://medium.com/codex/from-backtest-to-battle-ready-a-guide-to-preparing-a-trading-strategy-with-alphasuite-23d765085cd6)**: A practical, step-by-step walkthrough for taking a strategy from concept to live-trading readiness using our open-source quant engine.
 *   **[We Backtested a Viral Trading Strategy.
 The Results Will Teach You a Lesson.](https://medium.com/codex/we-backtested-a-viral-trading-strategy-the-results-will-teach-you-a-lesson-b57d7c9bfb74)**: An investigation into a popular trading strategy, highlighting critical lessons on overfitting, data leakage, and the importance of robust backtesting.
 Also available as a [video narration](https://youtu.be/-cKYPx43jTg).
 *   **[I Was Paralyzed by Uncertainty, So I Built My Own Quant Engine](https://medium.com/codex/i-was-paralyzed-by-stock-market-uncertainty-so-i-built-my-own-quant-engine-176a6706c451)**: The story behind AlphaSuite's creation and its mission to empower data-driven investors.
 Also available as a [video narration](https://youtu.be/NXk7bXPYGP8).